ajhswan/plaidBankingApp/README.md

 Checks email if it already exists > if email does not exist and password match saves in DB

-returns success status:2000 and retuens json object with users details
+returns success status:200 and returns json object with users details

 if error it returns status 400 and returns msg with error message